 15) Focus on helping

-As a result of the current global health disaster, customers naturally expect the businesses they buy products and services from to do good.
+Today’s customers naturally expect the businesses they buy products and services from to do good.
 As a result, apps that demonstrate a benefit to the public enjoy increased brand awareness.

 In today’s environment, it’s important to ensure that your brand’s values align with your target audience’s expectations.
 More importantly, you need to make sure that you convey these values correctly.